Current Tall Timbers Research Topics

 Currently, the Wade Research Center has five labs (Game Bird Lab, Fire Ecology Lab, Stoddard Bird Lab, GIS Lab, Wild Turkey Lab), 30 offices, the Natural History Museum, which houses all collections (Robert Godfrey Herbarium, Herbert Stoddard Bird Collection, Roy Komarek Mammal Collection, Lucien Harris Jr. Lepidoptera Collection, and others).
 The Center also houses the Parker-Williams Library with a rare book collection.
 Wireless internet is available throughout most buildings.
 Storage space is limited.
 Costs associated with use of the facility may be downloaded below (Fees Associated with Conducting Research at Tall Timbers).

 Living Quarters.
-Three small housing units, the Vickers Cottage, The Den and the Sloan House, are located about 0.5 km from the main campus and serve as short-term housing for visiting scientists, interns and graduate students.
-Together, these three buildings provide dormitory-style sleeping accommodations for a total of 20 people.
-The Collins House (one single-family home), serves to accommodate visiting researchers, research associates and other visiting dignitaries.
-It can house up to 6 people.
-A multiple occupancy unit, The Walter Lodge is also available.
-Lisa Baggett coordinates housing (Email Lisa Baggett; 850-893-4253, x241).
+Two small housing units, The Den and the Sloan House, are located about 0.5 km from the main campus and serve as short-term housing for visiting scientists, interns and graduate students.
+Together, these two buildings provide dormitory-style sleeping accommodations for a total of 8 people.
+The Collins House (one single-family home), accommodates visiting scientists, interns and graduate students.
+It can house up to 7 people.
+A multiple occupancy unit, The Walter Lodge, which will accommodate 16 people, is also available.
+Lisa Baggett coordinates housing (e-mail: firstname.lastname@example.org; 850-893-4253, x241).

 Approval of Research Projects, Facilities and Resource Use